UPDATE: A Research Guide to Ukrainian Law

-The Social-Legal Foundation Chynnist’ zakonu (Rule of Law) has as main objectives: contributing to the development of legal culture and independent mass-media, protecting citizens’ economic and cultural interests, assisting in the development of the constitutional and legal spheres of Ukraine, legal education and protection of the civil and human rights .
+The Social-Legal Foundation Chynnist’ zakonu (Rule of Law) main objectives are: contributing to the development of legal culture and independent mass-media, protecting citizens’ economic and cultural interests, assisting in the development of the constitutional and legal spheres of Ukraine, legal education and protection of the civil and human rights.

-According to the Constitution, laws and other normative legal acts that determine the rights and duties of citizens shall be brought to the notice of the people, otherwise they are not in force (Article 57).
+According to the Constitution, laws and other normative legal acts that determine the rights and duties of citizens shall be brought to the notice of the people, otherwise they are not in force.

-Laws and other acts of the Verkhovna Rada are officially published in the weekly Vidomosti Verkhovnoi Rady Ukrainy ( the Official Bulletin of the Verkhovna Rada of Ukraine ), its supplement Biblioteka Ofitsijnykh Vydan’ ( the Library of Official Editions ), or in the Verkhovna Rada’s newspaper Golos Ukrainy ( the Voice of Ukraine ) published in Ukrainian and Russian.
-The annotation of the newspaper can be found at this site .
+Laws and other acts of the Verkhovna Rada are officially promulgated in the weekly Vidomosti Verkhovnoi Rady Ukrainy (the Official Bulletin of the Verkhovna Rada of Ukraine), its supplement Biblioteka Ofitsijnykh Vydan’ (the Library of Official Editions), or in the Verkhovna Rada’s newspaper Golos Ukrainy (the Voice of Ukraine) published in Ukrainian and Russian.
+The annotation of the newspaper can be found at this site.

-Acts of the President and the Cabinet of Minister are officially published in the newspaper of the government executive authorities Uriadovyj Kurier , and collected in Zibrannia Postanov Uriadu Ukrainy ( the Compilation of the Resolutions of the Government of Ukraine ).
+Acts of the President and the Cabinet of Minister are officially promulgated in the newspaper of the government executive authorities Uriadovyj Kurier (The Government Courier), and are collected in Zibrannia Postanov Uriadu Ukrainy (the Compilation of the Resolutions of the Government of Ukraine).

 Normative acts of the Verkhovna Rada and decisions of the Council of Ministers of the Autonomous Republic of Crimea, the executive orders of the local representatives of the President of Ukraine and local state administrations, decisions of local self-government bodies are promulgated in the local media.

-The Constitutional Court of Ukraine publishes its decisions and other information in the Bulletin of the Constitutional Court of Ukraine .
+The Constitutional Court of Ukraine publishes its decisions and other information in Visnyk Konstytutsijnoho Sudu Ukrainy (the Bulletin of the Constitutional Court of Ukraine).

 Decisions and decrees of courts, their interpretations, and court reports are presented in paper-based or electronic versions of the special editions of the Supreme Court of Ukraine (in Ukrainian):